bevyengine/bevy/working-migration-guides/README.md

 To avoid a crunch at the end of the cycle as we *write* all of these, Bevy asks authors (and reviewers) to write a draft migration guide as part of the pull requests that make breaking changes.

+## Where to put your migration guides

+Each major Bevy version (e.g. 0.12, or 2.0) will get its own migration guide.
+The draft migration guides are organized into a folder of the same name inside of `bevyengine/bevy/working-migration-guides`.

+When we publish our first release candidate for a cycle, these notes are moved from `bevyengine/bevy`, and into `bevyengine/bevy-website`, where they will receive a final editing pass.

 ## What to put in your draft migration guide

 A `template.md` file is provided in `bevyengine/bevy/working-migration-guides`: copy-paste that to get started!